Twelve-week workshop with six guest instructors

 Will this course help a travel blogger?

 Absolutely.
-In fact, our alumna who won the Lowell Thomas ??? travel writing's Pulitzer ?????coauthors The Vacation Girls blog (Kara Williams).
+In fact, our alumna who won the Lowell Thomas -- travel writing's Pulitzer -- coauthors The Vacation Gals blog (Kara Williams).

 What if I can't finish in twelve weeks?